wso2/docs-is/en/docs/administer/extending-the-identity-anonymization-tool.md

         directory.
 The path to this directory will be referred to as `           <TOOL_HOME>          ` throughout this section.

--   [Extending the tool to remove references from additional relational databases](#ExtendingtheIdentityAnonymizationTool-Extendingthetooltoremovereferencesfromadditionalrelationaldatabases)
--   [Extending the tool to remove references from additional log files](#ExtendingtheIdentityAnonymizationTool-Extendingthetooltoremovereferencesfromadditionallogfiles)
--   [Extending the tool to remove references from additional modules other than relational databases or log files](#ExtendingtheIdentityAnonymizationTool-Extendingthetooltoremovereferencesfromadditionalmodulesotherthanrelationaldatabasesorlogfiles)

 ### Extending the tool to remove references from additional relational databases